Vocations Chalice Programs

 Current Activities: On a rotating basis the chalice is transferred from home to home at one of the Sunday Masses.
 The person (s) receiving the chalice return the chalice the next week at the same mass, to be received at the next mass by another.
 The chalice is taken home and placed in a prominent place.
 At least once a day the member(s) of the household should recite the vocation prayer, the rosary or other appropriate prayers.
 On passing the chalice during the day, a short ejaculation is suggested, such as “Heavenly Father please send us many and holy priests” or “God the Holy Spirit, please enlighten us to the Will of the Father”.

 Volunteer Opportunities: Parishioners are assigned through the parish ministry-scheduling program.
-To schedule for this important program, please contact Colleen Rzeczycki – phone: 843-681-6350 x249 at the Religious Education Office and discuss the Mass at which you can accept the chalice.
+To schedule for this important program, please contact Colleen Rzeczycki – phone: 843-681-6350 x288 and discuss the Mass at which you can accept the chalice.
 Forms are also available in the Narthex.

 Please see the poster in the Narthex of the Church for all of the Diocese of Charleston's seminarians.

-The Council program began in 2002 and has been in continuous circulation without interruption.
+The Council program began in 2002 and has been in continuous circulation for 16 years, without interruption.
+A Knight accepts a chalice into his home for one week and prays daily with his family for vocations.
+The Chalice is then passed along to other Knights.
+From time to time the chalice exchange occurs at the Sunday Mass.
 This program is limited to its membership.
-From time to time, Brother Knights exchange their chalice at a Sunday mass.
 More information on the Knights chalice program can be found on the K of C Council website: Knights of Columbus.